-In her graduation year, Wick left Sydney to live in South Korea and spent five years in North Asia, primarily in South Korea and China.
+Since 2008, Wick has lectured in painting and drawing for the Public Programs Department at the National Art School (NAS) in Sydney.
+Graduating from NAS in 2001, Wick left the same year to live in South Korea and spent the next five years in North Asia, primarily in South Korea and China.
 She found the experience invaluable to her development as an artist.
 Immersed in North Asian art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
-Respect for culture, history, tradition, story-telling and symbolism continue to influence her work today.
+Respect for culture, history, tradition, symbolism and storytelling continue to influence her work today.

 Wick’s aim is to draw attention to the exquisite in the everyday.
 In recent years, her still life paintings have depicted the endearing antics and the plight of Australia’s native birds and reptiles.
 Her work from Spain (2018 -19), based on ancient Iberian artefacts, reveal the beauty of imperfection created by the impacts of time.
 In 2008, Wick was described by Australian art critic John McDonald as 'an emerging painter with a subtle, distinctive touch'.
 In 2016, Canberra-based art critic Peter Haynes said of Wick's painting 'her palette is always appropriate and helps to imbue the stasis of meditation'.